Myrmecoman/Unity-GPU-Vegetation-Instancer-HDRP_URP/README.md

 Put the VegetationManager.cs and any kind of the provided instancers on an empty GameObject and fill in the parameters.
 The VegetationManager is in charge of generating the data needed by the instancers.
 It was made to support multiple terrains chunks, which allows this project to work on truly large projects, and can also be used in addition with MegaWorld for example.
 Only one VegetationManager can exist so if you want severals instancers you need to put them on the same GameObject.

+This project is provided with an example scene, feel free to play around with it to understand fully how to use this asset.

 ## Code explanation

 VegetationInstancer generates the chunks positions every frame using burst (takes about 0.2ms).
 It then exclusively uses the GPU for grass positioning.